If you haven't enabled Segmented Caching, you may encounter the following failure modes when working with large files.

 If the response from the origin has a

 Content-Length header field is returned, Fastly will start to fetch the response body.
-If, while fetching the response body, we determine that the object exceeds maximum object size, we will generate a status 503 response to the client (again, unless you specifically tell Fastly to do otherwise as previously mentioned).
+If, while fetching the response body, we determine that the file exceeds maximum object size, we will generate a status

-Content-Length header field is present and Streaming Miss is in effect, Fastly will stream the content back to the client.
-However, if while streaming the response body Fastly determines that the object exceeds the maximum cacheable object size, it will terminate the client connection abruptly.
+Content-Length header field is present and the Streaming Miss feature is enabled, Fastly will stream the content back to the client.
+However, if while streaming the response body Fastly determines that the file exceeds the maximum cacheable file size, it will terminate the client connection abruptly.
 The client will detect a protocol violation, because it will see its connection close without a properly terminating 0-length chunk.

 Origin read failures